Water Meter Tech I

 About The Position

-Our Water Meter Tech I performs installation, maintenance, testing, and repair of ¾” to 6” water meters for the City of Loveland Utilities.
+Performs installation, maintenance, testing, and repair of ¾” to 6” water meters for the City of Loveland Utilities.
 Assists with customer concerns, meter investigations, and general water distribution system maintenance.
-Assist staff performing water taps ranging from 3/4" to 2", and sewer taps, 4" and 6".
-Installs, deploys, programs, troubleshoots, and maintains the water AMI system, including endpoints and related communication infrastructure, to ensure accurate data collection and system reliability.
+Assists with water taps ranging from 3/4" to 2", and sewer taps, 4" and 6".
+Installs, deploys, programs, troubleshoots, and maintains the water AMI system, including endpoints and related communication infrastructure.
 Provides professional customer service by responding to water-related inquiries, explaining usage and billing information, and assisting with meter accuracy, leak concerns, and other water service issues.
-After six months, the incumbent will actively participate in the after-hours duty rotation, playing a key role in keeping the City’s water system running smoothly, with the added benefit of overtime and extra compensation.
+After six months, the incumbent will actively participate in the after-hours duty rotation.
 The salary range for this position is $25.42 - $34.32 per hour with a hiring range of $25.42 - $29.87, depending on qualifications and experience.
 This opportunity will be available to applicants until filled.
 A current resume is required, and a cover letter is preferred.
-Apply today to join more than 800 employees who work to meet the core values of: Accountability & Integrity Transparency & Honoring the Public Trust Collaboration, Innovation Safety Excellent Service with Courtesy and Kindness.
+Join more than 800 employees who work to meet the core values of: Accountability & Integrity, Transparency & Honoring the Public Trust, Collaboration, Innovation, Safety, and Excellent Service with Courtesy and Kindness.
 The City of Loveland is a diverse and welcoming community organization, and our employees enjoy a competitive benefits program, various opportunities for growth and development, and an exceptional work-life balance.
-Please view our video Working at Loveland [https://youtu.be/Ds-iL_GT0tw] to learn more about our exceptional Loveland community and the benefits of working for the City.

 Requirements